OscarLuvsRice/portfolio-v1/README.md

 # Oscar's DIY Portfolio

-Hello, I'm Oscar 👋 I'm currently a year 12 student and I'm asipiring to study Engineering (not sure which branch yet)at Monash University.
+Hello, I'm Oscar 👋 I'm first year engineering student here in Monash.
 This repo contains some of the stuff that I've done with the intention of developing technical skills.

 [SKILLS](SKILLS.md)